In most towns and cities, it’s easy to walk everywhere or take a taxi. Using local buses, micros and combis can be tricky, but is very inexpensive.

 Long-distance trips Hiring a private taxi for long-distance trips costs less than renting a car and takes care of many of the problems with car rental.
-Not all taxi drivers will agree to drive long distances, but if one does, you should carefully check the driver’s credentials and vehicle before hiring.
+Not all taxi drivers will agree to drive long distances, but if one does, you should carefully check their credentials and vehicle before hiring.

 Hitching is never entirely safe, and we don’t recommend it.
 Travelers who hitch should understand that they are taking a small but potentially serious risk.
 Hitchhikers will be safer if they travel in pairs and let someone know where they are planning to go.
 In Peru hitching is not very practical, as there are few private cars, buses are so cheap and trucks are often used as paid public transportation in remote areas.